duluca/lemon-mart-server/README.md

 ## Development

 - For development purposes run each service individually
   - Angular Web App: `cd web-app` then `npm start` -- which utilizes `ng serve` and will give you livereload.
-To debug use Augury
+To debug use Angular DevTools
-  - Server: `cd server` then `npm start` or use the debugger within VS Code (debug configuration is already included)
+  - Server: `cd server` then `npm run watch` or use the debugger within VS Code (debug configuration is already included)
   - Database: `npm start:database` from the root

 ## Architecture